Sunbird-RC/gcp-devops/README.md

 The entrie Terraform deployment is divided into 3 stages -

 - **Pre-Config** stage
-  - Create the Landing Zone for the entie deployment
+  - Create the required infra for RC deployment
-  - Deploy all resources and services that create the building blocks for the entire deployment
 - **Setup** Stage
-  - Deploy the Core infrastructure
+  - Deploy the Core RC services
 - **Post-Config** Stage
-  - Perform all post configurations
+  - Perform all post configurations like realm import and keycloak secret generation
-  - Deploy additional resouces for integation and end to end flow

 ### Pre-requisites

 - ### [Install the gcloud CLI](https://cloud.google.com/sdk/docs/install)